termoshtt/articles/README.md

 * [name.template]   : the name of template file used to generate HTML from .bib file
 * [name.html]       : the name of generated HTML
 * [name.database]   : the name of database that contains the tagging information
+* [name.logfile]    : the name of log file in which messages from CGI will output
+* [server.address]  : the address of CGI server
 * [server.port]     : the port of CGI server

 After configuration, generate HTML and copy js/, css/, icons/ to your install directory.